linhktran/drill-and-practice/README.md

 path `/api/questions/answer` using a JSON file, which includes the attribute `optionId` - id of the option that they choose, would response whether their chosen answer is correct or not.

-The application is deployed online on https://drill-and-practice-q0tn.onrender.com, so please have it a check there as well.